 What are the ways you can use technology to sell your home online?
 Take a look at this list of technological home sales tools.

 The visual appeal of an image is one of the ways to get buyers drooling over your home.
 You need to get quality exterior and interior images.
-The photos should make a buyer feel like they are already inside the home.
+The photos should make a buyer feel like they are already inside the house.

 Through drone photography, prospective buyers will have an aerial view of your home and the surrounding.
 One can get an actual picture of the available amenities.
-Such views influence the buyer’s decisions to contact you for a deal.
+Such views influence the buyer’s decision to contact you for a deal.

 2. Virtual Home Staging

 Let’s say you’ve moved out of the home you are selling.
 Taking pictures of empty rooms makes your house appear dull and unattractive.
 Conversely, bringing your furniture to improve your home’s outlook is exorbitant.

 Virtual staging will be your rescue in such instances.
 Virtual staging involves taking professional photos and using software to transform the décor and furnishings.

 The staged home will have a significant appeal to the emotions of buyers.
 You can learn more about virtual staging and its impact on your home sale.
 You can use this wow tech tool to complement your house photos.

 Video is one technological home sale tool that allows you to show your followers a virtual tour of your home.
 The virtual tours seem real; online viewers would have an impactful interaction with your home.
 Ensure that you take videos of all the rooms and exterior parts of your house.

 While you’d want to save money through the process, engage a professional videographer.
 It would help if you fed your viewers the best footage.
 Besides, the videographer will know the appropriate time frame and the proper transitions.